evgenynacu/leveraged-defi-strategy-contracts/docs/requirements/functional-requirements.md

 ### FR-003.1: Command System
 - Child strategies must support flexible command-based execution for complex operations
 - Child strategy commands must include: SUPPLY, WITHDRAW, BORROW, REPAY, SWAP
-- Flash loan operations are managed by parent vault, NOT by child strategy commands
-- Transfer operations must NOT be allowed in commands - only vault logic can transfer assets
 - Commands must be composable for complex strategies

 ### FR-003.2: Safety and Validation